Daytron/daytron-money/README.md

 ### <a name='documentation'></a>Documentation
 <sup><a href='#home'>[back to top]</a></sup>

-Please refer for [Javadoc] for more information.
+Please refer to [Javadoc] for more information.

 ### <a name='usage'></a>Usage